ViveSoftware/ViveTrackerExperiencePrototype/readme.md

  - Vive
  - at least 1 Vive Tracker

-To run the shared experiences, you need these addutional hardware:
+To run the shared experiences, you need these additional hardware:

  - Smartphone (Android 6.0 or above)
  - One Vive tracker per smartphone; trackers should be mounted on smartphones